Locke Chinatown: A Chinese-American Time Capsule

 Having family that has called California home since the late 1800s, it was a special experience for me to be able stand in the very meeting halls where they discussed revolutionary ideas, touch the woks and steamers in the association kitchens where they cooked meals for one another, and walk through gambling halls where many a drunken brawl had likely taken place.What is now used as a classroom for Saturday Chinese school was once a meeting hall for the KMT.
 Back in 1926, the children in Locke reported to this classroom everyday after regular school.
 This continued for about 60 years to the mid-80s, when there were finally too few students to keep the classes going.

-In a different building, I was able to enter the headquarters of Jan Ying Tong, a family association for Locke residents in the .
-Despite the sinophobic characterization of tongs as linked to Chinese underworld that we often see in western media, tongs were actually born as a direct result of racism to help Chinese immigrants cope with racism and discrimination, find jobs, get medical assistance and assist with burial expenses.
+In a different building, I visited the headquarters of Jan Ying Tong, a family association for Locke residents in the .
+Despite the xenophobic characterization of tongs as part of Chinese underworld that we often see in western media, tongs were actually born as a direct result of racism to help Chinese immigrants cope with racism and discrimination, find jobs, get medical assistance and assist with burial expenses.
 In real life, they are much less glamorous and have more members doing volunteer work than engaging in criminal activity.
-I know because I grew up in one -- Jack Sen Tong located on Kearny Street in San Francisco Chinatown, which was founded by my great-grandfather and also is home base for many Chungsan people.
 Because most tongs in Chinatown, including my own, restrict entry to members only, a visit to Jan Ying Tong provides a unique opportunity for visitors to not just view the inside of a tong and to be transported to decades and witness the day-to-day living of the tong members.

 Several gambling houses were opened in Locke.
 In Dai-Loy or 大来, which roughly translates to “everybody come,” I saw blackjack, poker and pai-gow tables.
 Behind the front counter, I also found a bingo cage set.
 The Chinese characters imprinted on each ball had mostly faded, but it was fun to imagine how this game was played.
 Despite the Prohibition, there were numerous clay pots traditionally used to hold rice wine still stored on the shelves inside the gambling house.
 Rumor has it that only Asians were permitted inside, since Caucasians always had the potential of being undercover law enforcement.
 Though almost a perfect time warp, a dead giveaway that we were no longer in the 1930s was the Hong Kong pop music playing in the background (Linda Wong’s 別問我是誰/ Bie Wen Wo Shi Shei / “Don’t Ask Me Who I Am” circa 1993 — a necessary classic, if you ever karaoke with Hong Kong friends.)